Ada-C8/hotel/design-activity.md

 Implementation B better adheres to the single responsibility principle.
 The classes in B have both state and behavior, and method of higher level classes don't directly rely on the state of lower level classes.

 9. **Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?**

+## Activity

+The valid_dates method in my booking class raises an argument error if the checkout day is before or equal the checkin day.
+Since this method deals specifically with dates, so it would make more sense to have this validation in my DateRange class when I initialize a new instance of DateRange.